sunshine-attack/SunshineAttack.Azure/README.md

 SunshineAttack.Azure
 ----------------------------

-Provides an easy to use API to access the Azure Queue API using strongly-typed message.
+Provides an easy to use API to access the Azure Queue API using strongly-typed messages.

 * Each message on the queue is represented by a strongly-typed object
 * Async support